 [Section 89 inserted by No. 25 of 1985 s.
 19; amended by No. 73 of 1995 s.
 42; No. 14 of 1996 s.
 4; No. 38 of 2007 s.
 127 and 135.]

-90. Submission for authorisation — proposals of the Corporation
+90. Minister’s powers as to proposed major works

 (1) Where the Corporation considers that the requirements of sections 88 and 89 have been complied with and that the objections or comments, if any, have been met by amendment of the proposals or are, in the general public interest, not such as to cause the proposals to be amended, the Corporation shall submit the final proposal to the Minister and shall furnish to the Minister such plans, description, specifications, estimates or other information as the Minister may require relating thereto.

 (2) The Corporation shall prepare a report to the Minister on —